 There are many things in Divi that needs to be improved.
 There are also a few modules that I recommend that you avoid if you want your website to be accessible.

 Some problems can be fixed with settings inside Divi.
 We will use a free plugin to help us solve others.

-First, install the plugin Divi Accessibility from the WordPress.org plugin directory.
+First, Download the Zip file and install the plugin Divi Accessibility from GitHub.
 This will add a new menu item called Accessibility under the Divi menu.
 All options are enabled by default and I recommend that you keep them enabled.